-When everything's so easy to get, we become greedy, consuming more than we need.
+When everything’s so easy to get, we become greedy, consuming more than we need

 It’s only the second month of 2020, but so much has happened in the world.
 Slowly but gradually, the planet is evolving, and our lives are changing.
 I’m still struggling with my anxiety (and from conversations with friends, it seems they are too).

 There are good days.
-Like when the sun is coming in the apartment, giving the room a warm glow that reminds me of home.
+Like when the sun is coming into the apartment, giving the room a warm glow that reminds me of home.
 Or when I take some time to watch the clouds drift in the sky, and when I’m at the beach doing absolutely nothing.
 But there are times (mostly at night) when my brain is running on overdrive, and I can’t stop thinking about random, irrelevant things.

 The problem isn’t the kind of content we consume, but the act of excessive consumption.